aafgt/contentful-landing-page/README.md

 # Contentful Landing Page

 A modern, dynamic landing page built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**, powered by Contentful CMS.
-This project demonstrates a modular, content-driven architecture with live preview and inspector mode support via the Contentful Live Preview SDK.
+This project demonstrates a modular, content-driven architecture with live preview and inspector mode support via the Contentful Live Preview Package.

 ## Features

+- **Multi-Page Demo**: Navigate between multiple product and landing pages, all powered by Contentful.
 - **Dynamic Content**: All page sections (header, hero banner, content, cards, images, video, footer) are managed in Contentful and rendered dynamically.
 - **Live Preview**: Instant updates and inspector mode for editors using [@contentful/live-preview](https://www.npmjs.com/package/@contentful/live-preview).
 - **TypeScript**: Full type safety for Contentful responses and React components.